YXL9988/System_Testing_REST_API/README.md

 > 👋 Hi, I'm Lynn — a QA Engineer transitioning into automation testing and SDET roles.
-> This project showcases my hands-on skills in building, testing, and automating RESTful APIs using Python, Flask, and Pytest.
+> This project showcases my hands-on skills in building, testing, and automating RESTful APIs using Python and Flask.
 > I developed this as part of my portfolio to demonstrate my end-to-end understanding of backend systems and multi-layered test strategies.